 Using tone color changes on fingerstyle ukulele can add new levels of expression to your ukulele playing.
 In this lesson we’ll look at how to incorporate tone color into your technique.

-In a recent lesson we explored using rest strokes to bring out more volume and tone on the ukulele.
-Let’s now have some fun and explore the full range of sound that can be produced with right-hand placement from the bridge all the way to the 12 fret of the instrument.
+Let’s explore the full range of sound that can be produced with right-hand placement from the bridge all the way to the 12 fret of the instrument.

 Tone Color on Fingerstyle Ukulele